Well, Mo, if you're still out there, I was afraid of this.

 You have to walk around in the dark because you're afraid baby turtles will go astray.

-I know, I know, and it's very good of you to to be so concerned not to have them go astray when they're trying to make the water.
+I know, I know, and it's very good of you to be so concerned not to have them go astray when they're trying to make the water.

 I know that.

-But I live in the middle of the year.
+But I live in Florida.

 I lived in Florida for nine and a half years, and a lot of people just don't give a damn.